 Find other home influencers and designers that resemble what you believe to be your style.

 There are a ton of home bloggers/interior designers to be influenced by, but the key is to find one who’s style captivates you and makes you feel like they are doing exactly what you would want to do in your own home.
+It makes you feel like some type of way, for sure.

 3 // Mix things up